 This page has been set up to encourage members to explore and adopt improved accessibility technologies so they may gain even greater enjoyment from using computers and internet communication.
-While some accessibility features are already available on most computers, others may need to be installed.
+While some accessibility functions are already available on most computers, other applications may need to be installed.

-Web-site designers can also provide improved access for a better viewing experience of their pages.
-For example, modern technologies that provide better accessibility for people who are vision impaired, are incorporated in this webpage.
-Though still in its early stage of development, this page has the following enhancements:
+Web-site designers can also provide improved access for a better viewing and perceptive experience of their pages.
+As an example, modern techniques that provide better accessibility for people have hearing, vision, cognitive and physical impairments, are incorporated in this webpage.

-- Alternative, contrasting screen colours that are AAA compliant
+- Three alternative contrasting theme colours that are AAA compliant.

 What is WAVE and how do I use it?